arkadiko-dao/arkadiko/docs/arkadiko-admin-calls.md

 `node set-tokens-to-stack.js`
 400000000000

-4. Check if variables are set
-`stx call_read_only_contract_func -t -H "http://localhost:20080" -I "http://localhost:20080" --contract_address ST1PQHQKV0RJXZFY1DGX8MNSNYVE3VGZJSRTPGZGM --contract_name arkadiko-stx-reserve-v1-1 --function_name get-tokens-to-stack --sender_address ST1PQHQKV0RJXZFY1DGX8MNSNYVE3VGZJSRTPGZGM`

-`stx call_read_only_contract_func -t -H "http://localhost:20080" -I "http://localhost:20080" --contract_address ST1PQHQKV0RJXZFY1DGX8MNSNYVE3VGZJSRTPGZGM --contract_name arkadiko-stacker-v1-1 --function_name get-stx-balance --sender_address ST1PQHQKV0RJXZFY1DGX8MNSNYVE3VGZJSRTPGZGM`

-5. Run stacking script on correct stacker (see arguments in script) `node initiate-stacking.js`
+4. Run stacking script on correct stacker (see arguments in script) `node initiate-stacking.js`

-6. Create a vault
+5. Create a vault

-7. Set Tokens to Stack on correct stacker (see arguments in script) `node set-tokens-to-stack.js`
+6. Set Tokens to Stack on correct stacker (see arguments in script) `node set-tokens-to-stack.js`
 400000000000

-8. Run stacking script for 2nd stacker
+7. Run stacking script for 2nd stacker
 `node initiate-stacking.js`

 ## HOWTO: After a PoX cycle ends